Cane toads in Australia: Predator effects

 Evidence exists for native predator species adapting to the presence of the cane toad, through learning or evolutionary selection, but the initial drop in population is often steep and can reduce biodiversity on a population level.
 One proposed solution is to use "teacher toads", or smaller toads that are less likely to kill predators.
 These toads would allow predators to learn not to eat the toads while mitigating mortality.
 Some have even proposed adding some chemical to make the toads distasteful to further discourage predation.
 These efforts have shown some promising results so far.

 A study to be published in the Ecology journal states that the invasion of cane toads in a case study area caused a trophic cascade over a period of five years.
 The resident predators, the monitor lizards, ate the cane toads and died, which resulted in a boom in the population of the lizards' typical prey, crimson finches.

 Richard Shine is using behavioural conditioning techniques to teach the northern quoll to avoid cane toads.

 In 2019, the native rakali or Australian water rats (Hydromys chrysogaster) were found to have learned to make an incision to eat the cane toads' hearts and livers, while avoiding their lethal skin and glands.
 The water rats were able to adapt the hunting strategies within two years of the cane toads' introduction into their territory.

+It has been found that in Australia, cane toad tadpoles eat cane toad eggs.